 The results were nothing short of insane.

 To be clear… I was starting from complete chaos because I already struggled with keeping up my house.
-I was newly married and had four amazing step kids and was totally overwhelmed and exhausted.
+I was newly married to my husband and had four amazing step kids and was totally overwhelmed and exhausted.

 When my Dad got sick and lost his hearing and vision in one eye, these systems made it so that I could care for him without everything else falling apart.